credativ/pgapi/README.md

 PostgreSQL Systems.
 It offers a way to create, delete and control PostgreSQL clusters via HTTP requests.

-pgapi is build to be extensible.
-This means all API endpoints are implemented using there own modules.
-At the moment pgapi supports comes with two modules.
+pgapi is built to be extensible.
+This means all API endpoints are implemented using their own modules.
+At the moment pgapi ships with two modules.

-  1. **cluster**: which offers a /cluster endpoint to create, drop, start, stop and configure PostgreSQL Clusters.
+  1. **cluster**: a /cluster endpoint to create, drop, start, stop and configure PostgreSQL Clusters.
-  2. **system**: which offers a /system endpoint that offers information about the system it is running on.
+  2. **system**: a /system endpoint that provides information about the system it is running on.

 Requirements
 ============

-The user starting the api needs privileges to run commands as user postgres using sudo.
+The user executing the api needs privileges to run commands as user postgres using sudo.
 The user postgres needs sudo privileges to start and stop a cluster via pg_ctlcluster as user root.